 Please note this site has financial relationships with American Express and this post may contain affiliate links.
 Read my Advertiser Disclosure policy here to learn more about my partners.

 I have recently been getting an increased number of emails about how to prepare for an infant or toddler’s first flight.
-At first I thought it was a weird coincidence, but then the light bulb (finally) went off, and I realized it was because the holidays are coming up, and those who have stayed put with their little ones as long as possible are now facing their first flights across the country (or world).
+At first I thought it was a weird coincidence, but then the light bulb went off, and I realized it was because the holidays are coming up, and those who have stayed put with their little ones as long as possible are now facing their first flights across the country or beyond.
 That makes now the perfect time to review some good tips to prepare everyone in the family for your kiddo’s first time at 36,000 feet.

 - Look at your flight time and think about how you are going to structure your travel day.
 I recommend keeping as normal of a schedule for your young child as possible.
 Some people like to try and delay nap time so that the kiddos will hopefully sleep on the plane, but there is a high risk of having an awake, but overtired, child on the flight if you take that approach.
 Only you know your child best, but try to keep them on as normal of a schedule as possible in terms of sleeping, meals, etc. on the day of travel.
 If your flight happens to occur during a normal nap time, then keep your fingers crossed that your child will get some shut-eye on the plane, but prepare accordingly in case that doesn’t happen since they will be in a very different environment than normal.